jan-bogaerts/mark/src/markdownCode.md

 ### build service
 - the build service is a global singleton that processes all the text-fragments of the project-service.
 It uses a set of transformers to iteratively generate conversions on the different text-fragments.
 - eventTarget: a field used to dispatch events.
+- showDebugger: a property, when set:
+  - call `window.electron.showDebugger(value)`
+  - trigger the `show-debugger` event through the 'eventTarget' field
 - async buildAll: to build the project, do:
   - if `CybertronService.activeEntryPoint.isFullRender` exists
     - call `await CybertronService.activeEntryPoint.getResults()`